-Russ Lopez, who once came to a party in the South End and never really left after that, has come out with another book about Boston's history, Boston 1945 - 2015: The Decline and Rise of a Great World City.
+Russ Lopez, who once was invited to a party in the South End and never quite left after that, has come out with another book about Boston's history, Boston 1945 - 2015: The Decline and Rise of a Great World City.
 He will talk about it at the South End library on Tuesday, January 23 at 6:30 PM.
-According to his web site, it is a story of how one city, seemingly in an unstoppable downward spiral, righted itself into something new.
+He will be introduced by the South End's newly elected District 2 City Councilor, Ed Flynn.